 -

-Cleaning: spot clean only with a water-free cleaning solvent; routine vacuuming and pillow fluffing recommended
+Cleaning: spot clean with fabric-appropriate care methods; regular vacuuming and pillow fluffing help the cushions stay presentable.

 -